Cover of Memoirs of an Imaginary Friend

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Memoirs of an Imaginary Friend:
+The most popular highlights from Memoirs of an Imaginary Friend, saved by readers on Screvi.

 You have to be the bravest person in the world to go out every day, being yourself when no one likes who you are.